 Unfortunately, appealing a denial of coverage can be both time-consuming and overwhelming.
 The first step is to understand why you received a denial in the first place.
 In most cases, your health insurer will send you a document known as an Explanation of Benefits.
 Once you know why your treatment or service was denied, you may decide to file an appeal, which asks your insurance company to reconsider its initial decision.

-There is good reason to appeal a denial; more than 50 percent of denial appeals are ultimately successful.
+There is good reason to appeal a denial; you have nothing to lose and many denial appeals are ultimately successful.
 Despite the fact that you have a fairly good chance of winning your appeal, the process can be daunting.
 Typically, you will appeal internally through Anthem Blue Cross of California as a first step.
 You will contact your insurer, requesting they reconsider the denial.
 Your goal in this first appeal is to show your treatment or service meets the insurance guidelines, and that it was incorrectly rejected.
 The appeals process can cause you much less anxiety when you have a strong legal advocate by your side from start to finish.
 Scott Glovsky has been helping people just like you for two decades, get the healthcare they were promised by their insured.

 Why Anthem Blue Cross of California Might Have Denied Your Claim

 While there are many reasons your claim might have been denied, some of the most common reasons include:

 - The treatment or service denied by your insurance company may not be deemed medically necessary.